 - part 1 is a list of all sites considered to be appropriate for residential development

 - part 2 is made up of sites which have been taken forward from Part 1 of the Register and given Planning Permission in Principle (PIP)

-The Council is required to publish Part 1 of its Register by 31 December 2017.
+The Council is required to publish Part 1 of its Register at least once per year.